YunoHost/doc/copy_image.md

 sudo dd bs=1M if=/path/to/your/.img of=/your/device/name
 ```

-Do not forget to change `/path/to/your/.img` and `/your/device/name` with the appropriate values.
+<span class="glyphicon glyphicon-warning-sign"></span> Do not forget to change `/path/to/your/.img` and `/your/device/name` with the appropriate values.

 The command may take a few minutes, then your SD card will be ready to use. **:-)**